theborgh/robofriends/README.md

+## Robofriends

+This is a demo React app that generates a list of robot images via [Robohash](https://robohash.org) and then searches through the list.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Robofriends

-This is a simple React app that makes use of [Robohash](https://robohash.org) to create a list of procedurally generated robot images and then searches through the list.

 ## Available Scripts